diannedejesus/debt_tracker/sdd.md

 - test late payment verifier
 - verify if checking for duplicate excused payments
 - dont permit excused payments if there is no debt
+- catch errors produced by database in config/database

 <!-- NOTES
 Account Creation & Login